linq2js/rativ/packages/rativ/readme.md

   }
 );

-// OR we can pass only the watching change function, the function will be called immediately after watching starts and whenever the signals that it depends on changed watch(() => {
+// OR we can pass only the watching change function, the function will be called immediately after watching starts and whenever the atoms that it depends on changed watch(() => {
   sum = a.get() + b.get();
 });